The Winner Of Most Best Actor Oscars Ever Is A Woman, But No, It's Not Meryl Streep

 When it comes to the Academy Awards, Meryl has been given the extreme compliment of having been nominated more times than any other actor, male or female.

-The theatrical powerhouse and star of such films as Mama Mia, Deer Hunter and The Iron Lady, has been nominated a whopping 21 times, adding her most recent nomination to the list for her role in The Post, in 2018.
+The theatrical powerhouse and star of such films as Mama Mia, Deer Hunter and The Iron Lady, has been nominated a whopping 21 times, adding her most recent nomination to the list for her role in The Post.

-But when it comes to actually winning the most Oscars (which take place this weekend on April 25, 2021) sadly she is not the record holder.
+But when it comes to actually winning the most Oscars, sadly she is not the record holder.

 For her 2018 nomination, the impressive 69-year-old lost out in the Best Actress category to Frances McDormand, for McDormand's role in dark and painful comedy Three Billboards, which scuppered Streep's chances of beating the 'most oscars' record holder.
 McDormand also joined the MAA club in 2018, as it was her second Academy Award.